 Mexico offers visa-free entry to those who hold passports from countries on its no visa required list.
-Instead of a visa, tourists must obtain an FMM tourist permit (Forma Migratoria Múltiple).
+Instead of a visa, visitors must obtain an FMM tourist permit (Forma Migratoria Múltiple).
 This document allows you to stay in Mexico for the purpose of tourism or business for up to 180 days.
 The FMM currently costs 685 pesos or $38.
 If you’re staying for less than 7 days, it’s free.
 This guide explains everything you need to know about the FMM for Mexico.
-I’ll explain what the FMM tourist permit is, how to get it, how much it costs, how it works, and much more.
-Hopefully, this guide makes your Mexico entry process a bit smoother and less stressful.
+I’ll explain what the FMM tourist permit is, how to apply, the documents you’ll need, where it is issued, costs, eligibility, validity, and more.

 Quick Info About the FMM Tourist Permit